 Sawiris offered “slightly” more than 1 billion euros for Telefonica SA’s stake in Telco, an offer that was rebuffed by the Spanish phone company’s Chief Executive Officer Cesar Alierta, Il Sole 24 Ore reported Oct.
 16.

-Sawiris last year merged Italy’s Wind with VimpelCom Ltd. (VIP) This year, he added gold to his investments after agreeing to buy Canada’s La Mancha Resources Inc. (LMA) The Sawiris family also has interests in construction, fertilizer, cement, real estate and hotel development.
+Sawiris last year merged Italy’s Wind with VimpelCom Ltd. (VIP:US) This year, he added gold to his investments after agreeing to buy Canada’s La Mancha Resources Inc. (LMA) The Sawiris family also has interests in construction, fertilizer, cement, real estate and hotel development.

 To contact the reporter on this story: Elisa Martinuzzi in Milan at firstname.lastname@example.org